mfractor/mfractor.github.io/docs/csharp/code-actions/generate-interface-implementation.md

 * **Properties**: provide an auto-property implementation including `get` and/or `set` declarations.
 * **Events**: provides the default event implementation.

-When clicking on the `Generate` button the new class will be generated and automatically opened on the code editor.
+When clicking on the `Generate` button the new class will be generated and automatically opened in the code editor.